populationgenomics/gnomad-browser/browser/help/topics/v4-browser-hts.md

 - `genome`: Struct containing information about this variant from genome data.
 Contains all the same fields as the exome data, with the exception that the subsets are (`all` `hgdp`, `tgp`) instead of (`all`, `non_ukb`).
 - `joint`: Struct containing information about this variant for the joint exome and genome data.
   - `freq`: A struct containing variant frequency information.
-    - `all`: Struct containing variant frequency information calculated across the combined (joint) gnomAD exomes and genomes.
+    - `all`: Struct containing variant frequency information calculated across the combined (joint) OurDNA exomes and genomes.
 Contains the same fields as exomes `freq.all` struct.
   - `faf`: Array of combined exomes and genomes filtering allele frequency information.
 See `faf` description on the v4 Hail Tables [help page](/v4-hts#joint-faf).
   - `fafmax`: Struct containing information about the maximum FAF.
 Contains same fields as exomes `fafmax.gnomad` struct.
   - `grpmax`: Allele frequency information for the non-bottlenecked genetic ancestry group with the maximum alelle frequency.
 See `grpmax` description on the v4 Hail Tables [help page](/v4-hts#joint-grpmax).
-  - `histograms`: Variant information histograms from the joint gnomAD exomes and genomes.
+  - `histograms`: Variant information histograms from the joint OurDNA exomes and genomes.
 See `histograms` description on the v4 Hail Tables [help page](v4-hts#joint-histograms).
     - `qual_hists`: Genotype quality metric histograms for high quality genotypes.
 See v4 Hail Tables [help page](v4-hts#joint-histograms).
     - `raw_qual_hists`: Genotype quality metric histograms for all genotypes as opposed to high quality genotypes.
 See v4 Hail Tables [help page](v4-hts#joint-histograms).
     - `age_hists`: Histograms containing age information for release samples.
 See v4 Hail Tables [help page](v4-hts#joint-age-histograms)
   - `flags`: Set containing flags about joint exome and genome data, possible values are [`discrepant_frequencies`, `not_called_in_exomes`, and `not_called_in_genomes`].
-  - `freq_comparison_stats`: Struct containing results from contingency table and Cochran-Mantel-Haenszel tests comparing allele frequencies between the gnomAD exomes and genomes.
+  - `freq_comparison_stats`: Struct containing results from contingency table and Cochran-Mantel-Haenszel tests comparing allele frequencies between the OurDNA exomes and genomes.
 See `freq_comparison_stats` description on the v4 Hail Tables [help page](/v4-hts#joint-freq-comparison-stats).
 - `rsids`: dbSNP reference SNP identification (rsID) numbers.
 - `in_silico_predictors`: Variant prediction annotations.
 Struct contains prediction scores from multiple in silico predictors.
 See `in_silico_predictors` description on the v4 Hail Tables [help page](v4-hts#in-silico-predictors).
-- `variant_id`: gnomAD variant ID.
+- `variant_id`: OurDNA variant ID.
 - `faf95_joint`: A struct containing joint (exome + genome) FAF information (95% CI).
   - `grpmax`: Groupmax FAF value for all genetic ancestry groups across exomes + genomes.
   - `grpmax_gen_anc`: Genetic ancestry group associated with the value `grpmax` above.